 Share Price (as of 4/10): ~$7.50

-Royal Bank of Scotland Group PLC (NYSE:RBS) may sound like a crazy bet on this list of the best cheap stocks to buy now, given the risks of the Brexit and continued anemic growth in the U.K. and nearby eurozone.
+Royal Bank of Scotland Group PLC (NYSE:RBS) may sound like a crazy bet on this list of the best cheap stocks to buy now, given the risks of the Brexit and continued anemic growth in the U.K. and the nearby eurozone.

 However, keep in mind that getting a nearly $40 billion bank for under $7 a share at present prices is a rare occurrence — and last time we saw massive banks like this trade at bargains, patient investors made a killing.

 RBS provides the same potential opportunity for patient and determined investors, as its shares are trading for just 60% of book value.